krishnaozaa/Medelite-Facility-Report-Generator/README.md

 - Missing text fields render as `N/A`; missing numeric CMS values and ratings render as `—`.
 - Missing hospitalization/ED values render as `N/A`.
 - CMS provider lookup is server-side only.
+- Visual branding uses the downloaded INFINITE/Medelite banner image from `public/branding-medelite.png` instead of rendering only typed text for `INFINITE — Managed by MEDELITE`, because the banner better matches production-grade brand presentation while the static brand text remains preserved in alt text, metadata, and fallback copy.

 ## Known Limitations